Mindfulness-based cognitive therapy: Group intervention

+Applications and effectiveness

+Depression-relapse prevention

 MBCT is an intervention program developed to specifically target vulnerability to depressive relapse.
 Throughout the program, patients learn mind management skills leading to heightened meta-cognitive awareness, acceptance of negative thought patterns, and an ability to respond in skillful ways.
 During MBCT patients learn to decenter their negative thoughts and feelings, allowing the mind to move from an automatic thought pattern to conscious emotional processing.
 MBCT can be used as an alternative to maintenance antidepressant treatment, though it may be no more effective.